itsabot/itsabot/README.md

 ## Goals

-We believe that A.I. will impact every business worldwide.
+We believe that A.I. will impact every business worldwide and dramatically change our lives.
 While Apple, Google and others rush to build proprietary digital assistants, there's a great need for an open approach that can be made to run anywhere and be customized to do anything you need.

-Abot enables every person and business to build digital assistants like Siri using plugins that are as easy to install and run as WordPress.
+Abot enables any person or business to build digital assistants like Siri using plugins that are as easy to install and run as WordPress.
 Soon it'll be as easy to leverage A.I. in your business as it is to start a blog or an online store.
 Imagine setting up an AI assistant to answer your phones, schedule meetings, and book travel for your company in 30 seconds or less.
 The future's almost here, and Abot's going to lead the way.

 We have a long road ahead of us, but "nothing ever comes to one that is worth having except as a result of hard work." *-- Booker T. Washington*